 The United States is not the only distant ally that has seen itself pulled into this tinderbox of religious, ethnic, and territorial disputes.
-In the midst of the Iranian conflicts with Azerbaijan, the more secular Muslim Azeris found an ally in Iran’s most hated enemy: the Israel.
+In the midst of the Iranian conflicts with Azerbaijan, the more secular Muslim Azeris found an ally in Iran’s most hated enemy: the Israelis.
 For Azerbaijan, a friendship with Israel not only gives them an ally against Iran, but also a sophisticated military trading partner to leverage against Russian arms sales in the region.
 In turn, for Israel, having any ally is beneficial, but especially a Muslim nation that shares a border with Iran.

 This arrangement has its drawbacks for Armenian-Israeli ties, however.
 Israeli Jews and Armenians have long been thought to be kindred spirits due to their mutual historical traumas.
 As well, a large number of Armenians reside comfortably in Israel.
 But due to Israel’s political need to retain positive ties with Turkey, and its opposition to Iran, it’s unclear if good relations can persist with Armenia.